picolibc/picolibc/README.md

     setjmp/longjmp support as these cannot be performed in architecture independent code and are needed by libstdc++.

+ 2. Checking for atomic support for tinystdio.
+Tinystdio requires atomics for ungetc to work correctly in a reentrant environment.
+By default, it stores them in 16-bit values, but some architectures only have 32-bit atomics.
+To avoid ABI issues, the size selected isn't detected automatically, instead it must be configured in newlib/libc/tinystdio/stdio.h.

- 2. newlib/libm/machine/_architecture_/meson.build to build any
+ 3. newlib/libm/machine/_architecture_/meson.build to build any
     architecture-specific libm bits

- 3. picocrt/machine/_architecture_ source code and build bits if you need custom startup code for the architecture.
+ 4. picocrt/machine/_architecture_ source code and build bits if you need custom startup code for the architecture.
 Useful in all cases, but this is necessary to run tests under qemu if your platform can do that.

- 4. cross-_gcc-triple_.txt to configure the meson cross-compilation mechanism to use the right tools
+ 5. cross-_gcc-triple_.txt to configure the meson cross-compilation mechanism to use the right tools

- 5. do-_architecture_-configure to make testing the cross-compilation setup easier.
+ 6. do-_architecture_-configure to make testing the cross-compilation setup easier.

- 6. newlib/libc/picolib support.
+ 7. newlib/libc/picolib support.
 This should include whatever startup helpers are required (like ARM interrupt vector) and TLS support (if your compiler includes this).

- 7. run-_architecture_ script to run tests under QEMU.
+ 8. run-_architecture_ script to run tests under QEMU.
 Look at the ARM and RISC-V examples to get a sense of what this needs to do and how it gets invoked from the cross-_gcc-triple_.txt configuration file.